-47 Deposit insurance schemes are an example of this.
-Deposit insurance schemes are supposed to prevent bank runs by persuading depositors that their money is safe.
-But depositors' fears that they might have to wait for their money prompted legislators to rethink deposit insurance schemes.
-See Sebastian Schich, Financial Turbulence: Some Lessons Regarding Deposit Insurance, Financial Market Trends No. 94, 55 (Volume 2008/1) available at http://www.oecd.org/dataoecd/32/54/41420525.pdf nature of the functions they perform, must be subject to at least some form of regulation and official oversight.
+Governments have long recognized that banking and other financial institutions, because of the nature of the functions they perform, must be subject to at least some form of regulation and official oversight.
 Governments have a broad mandate here.
 Their job is to ensure that markets operate in a fair, transparent, and efficient manner, and that participants comply with the rules of the game.
 Governments must not rely on outdated notions as to what constitutes risk and effective risk management.
-Official supervision must evolve in line with the way financial institutions manage their activities, which is increasingly across business lines rather than across legal entities.48
+Official supervision must evolve in line with the way financial institutions manage their activities, which is increasingly across business lines rather than across legal entities.66

 Think about what this statement suggests about the appropriate role of regulators.
 The reference to "at least some form of regulation and official oversight" (emphasis added) seems to suggest a limited role for regulators.
 Do you think this is what McDonough really means?
 Is it realistic to think that markets can "operate in a fair, transparent, and efficient manner"?
 Who should decide what "effective risk management" requires - governments, financial firms, or investors/ depositors?
 Do these questions become more or less complex when we think of how domestic financial markets are linked to other domestic financial markets?
-If you were a US banking regulator would you trust(a) US banks and/or (b) foreign banks to decide on their own risk management principles?
+If you were a US banking regulator would you trust US banks and/or foreign banks to decide on their own risk management principles?
 Would you trust financial trade associations (groups of banks and other financial institutions) to develop such principles?
 Would it make a difference which foreign countries the banks were based in?